SS3D: End2End Self-Supervised 3D from Web Videos: Experiments

-We evaluate across benchmarks spanning diverse benchmarks.\\ For depth, we focus on \textbf{KITTI \cite{geiger2013vision}} and \textbf{NYUv2 \cite{silberman2012indoor}}, the most widely used outdoor and indoor depth benchmarks.
-We intentionally pair them because they differ sharply in scene scale, camera motion patterns, and intrinsics, making them a strong test of cross-domain generalization.\\ For camera motion, we evaluate in more challenging regimes: Sintel\cite{butler2012naturalistic} (synthetic, complex motion and appearance changes) and TUM-RGBD \cite{sturm2012benchmark} (real-world, dynamic scenes).
+{\bf Data:} We evaluate SS3D on benchmarks spanning diverse scenarios, using the commonly used evaluation protocol for each dataset.
+For depth, we focus on \textbf{KITTI} \cite{geiger2013vision} and \textbf{NYUv2} \cite{silberman2012indoor}, the most widely used outdoor and indoor depth benchmarks.
+We intentionally pair them because they differ sharply in scene scale, camera motion patterns, and intrinsics, making them a strong test of cross-domain generalization.
+For camera motion, we evaluate in more challenging regimes: Sintel~\cite{butler2012naturalistic} (synthetic, complex motion and appearance changes) and TUM-RGBD \cite{sturm2012benchmark} (real-world, dynamic scenes).